Nordix/metal3-dev-tools/capo/README.md

 . /tmp/openstackrc
 # Create the keypair in OpenStack and save the private key locally
 openstack keypair create capo-key > ~/.ssh/capo-key
-# Generate the pubkey from the private key
+# Get the corresponding pubic key
 ssh-keygen -f ~/.ssh/capo-key -y > ~/.ssh/capo-key.pub
 # Export the environment variables used in the dev environment to specify the use of your key
 export OPENSTACK_SSH_AUTHORIZED_KEY=~/.ssh/capo-key.pub